← All Articles

 Future-Proofing Your Conference Programming Strategy

 AI's rapid evolution in media requires speakers who can address both current applications and emerging trends.
-Look for speakers tracking developments in synthetic media detection, automated video editing capabilities like those from Runway ML, AI-powered podcast transcription services such as Descript, and real-time fact-checking systems being tested by organizations like Full Fact.
+Look for speakers tracking developments in synthetic media detection, automated video editing capabilities like those from Runway ML, AI-powered audio and podcast tools such as Descript, and fact-checking initiatives being tested by organizations like Full Fact.

 The most valuable speakers help attendees develop frameworks for evaluating new AI tools rather than just explaining current technology.
 They teach media professionals how to assess whether new AI capabilities align with editorial missions, budget constraints, and technical infrastructure.
-These frameworks should include evaluation criteria for vendor selection, ROI calculation methods, and implementation roadmaps.
+These frameworks should include evaluation criteria for vendor selection, realistic ROI expectations, and implementation roadmaps.

-Consider building relationships with 3-4 AI speakers who understand media industry nuances rather than booking different speakers each year.
+Consider building relationships with a small group of AI speakers who understand media industry nuances rather than booking different speakers each year.
 Repeat speakers can provide continuity and track progress as your audience's needs evolve.
 They can reference previous presentations, show how predictions played out, and address new challenges that emerged since their last appearance.

 Create feedback loops by surveying attendees about which AI topics they want covered in future conferences.
 Track which sessions generate the most post-conference discussion and implementation.
 Use this data to guide speaker selection and topic development for subsequent events.